james-shelford/SpindleAnalytics/README.md

 ## Outputs

-The `Spindle_analytics_combine.R` script will generate plots that compare the calculated parameters between different conditions and treatments.
+The `Spindle_analytics_combine.R` script will generate plots that compare the calculated parameters between different conditions in control and treatment groups.
 In the example output provided, a violin plot and box plot are used to display the distribution, median, interquartile range and max and min values of the data.

 |<img src="Output/Plots/combined_plot.png" alt="Example output">
 |:--:|